BulkiestPizza/Notes/Ancient History/Slavery - Term 1.md

 Source 1
 ---
--> The house had either had the food and house looted and tak
+-> The house had either had the food and house looted and taken, or he is poor.
+-> Their father passed away
+->